MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

     For the latest guidelines about adding permissions in Azure AD, see [Add permissions to access web APIs](/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-permissions-to-access-web-apis).

-## Register the service-to-service application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)]
+## Task 2: Set up the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

-Complete these steps to register the Azure AD application for service-to-service authentication in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+Complete these steps to set up the Azure AD application for service-to-service authentication in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 1. In the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] client, search for **AAD Applications**  and open the page.